-Deal primarily with terrorism matters and other criminal matters related to various aspects of the counterterrorism mission
+Focus primarily on terrorism and other criminal matters related to various aspects of the counterterrorism mission.

 Collaborative Efforts of Fusion Centers and Joint Terrorism Task Forces